codewizard13/ehw-demo-ajax-rest-animal-grid/README.md

 | Programmer       | Eric Hepperle                               |

 ## Purpose:
-Demonstrates grabbing and displaying data from JSON endpoints using AJAX and vanilla JavaScript ES6.
+Demonstrates grabbing and displaying data from JSON endpoints using AJAX and vanilla JavaScript.

 ## Usage:
 1. Load the HTML page in a browser.